Skip to content

 • The features of the Input Selector are listed below.

-• Relay-based input selector with up to six stereo inputs.
+• Relay-based input selector with six stereo inputs.

 • High channel separation and excellent off attenuation.